What is a Simple Agreement for Future Tokens (SAFT)?

 2. Focused on U.S. federal laws

-The SAFT framework is focused around U.S. federal laws and is under their regulation, limiting SAFTs to the U.S. market and not to the rest of the world.
-It can be deemed an illegal activity in some parts of the world, and hence is currently quite limited and restricted in nature.
+The SAFT framework is built around U.S. federal laws and is under their regulation, limiting SAFTs to the U.S. market.
+It can be deemed an illegal activity in some parts of the world, and hence the market is currently quite limited and restricted in nature.